-Yet, despite the on-paper appeal, this guy was not my type at all.
-He was pretty much the opposite, so why had I connected with him, chatted to him and agreed to meet up?
+Yet, despite the on-paper appeal, this guy was not my type.
+He was pretty much the opposite, so why had I connected, chatted, and agreed to meet up?
 Why would I waste not only my time but this guy’s time as well?
 It makes no sense.

 The thing is, I already knew why.
 During winter lockdown, as I swiped through dating apps without seeing or connecting with anyone I was attracted to, I’d unconsciously filled the space of my lust for others with the desire others have for me.
-Even though I’d already become aware of my struggle with male validation, this substitution had still occurred without me initially being aware of it.
+Even though I’d already become aware of my struggle with male validation, this substitution had still occurred without me initially being aware.

-For me, male validation only rears its ugly head when there is an absence of desire in myself.
+For me, male validation only rears its ugly head when desire is absent in me.
 I’m someone who often struggles to find other people attractive – not that it doesn’t happen at all; it just seems to happen a little less for me than it does in others.

 I find this struggle with attraction quite dull and frustrating as I’m fascinated by desire, sex and connection.
 I want to be enjoying these things, but I’m often missing people to fancy.
 So, in the absence of my desire, I have historically filled it with lust from others.

 Sadly, this is a little too easy for me to do because of my gender.
 Women are so accustomed to being objectified that we often don’t make space for our desires.
 Sometimes, I feel like a walking blank canvas for other people to project their desires onto, rather than a sexually fulfilled person.

 For me, understanding male validation is about recognising the murky area where my desire ends, and the lust of others starts.
 The thing is, this shouldn’t be a grey area.
-It should be obvious and distinct, something I’m always clearly aware of.
+It should be obvious and distinct, which I’m always aware of.
 But it isn’t.